benhowell/benhowell.github.com/_drafts/thought-machines.md

 </p>
 <br/>
 <p>
-<i>"I wonder how many people make major life decisions by running through a checklist found on some random blogger's website."</i>
+<b>Comment: </b><i>"I wonder how many people make major life decisions by running through a checklist found on some random blogger's website."</i>
 </p>
 <p>
 To imply that someone could, or that someone indeed would make a major life decision on the basis of some crude examples by, quote: <i>"running through a checklist found on some random blogger's website"</i> then the person implying such simultaneuously holds the views that that someone who would make such a life decision is both not bright enough to research further than a random bloggers list of examples and bright enough to comprehend the meaning of such a list and indeed pursue a career as a programmer.
 Ludicrous.